 - Completing a Risk Assessment for each of your clients via AML Online

-- Reviewing each client's due diligence & risk assessment, and your own AML procedures, at least annually
+- Reviewing each client's due diligence & risk assessment, and your own AML procedures and practice risk assessment, at least annually

 - Renewing your Practice Licence on time each year and keeping your ICB membership up to date

 - Ensuring your ICB registered details are correct at all times